alexismgjackson-github/yeschef/README.md

 ### _PROMPTING_

-- Crafting clear and well-structure prompt to get best response
+- Crafting a clear and well-structured prompt to get best response

 ### _RESPONSIVE WEB DESIGN_